LucasCardoso197/irc_kalinka/README.md

 When both the server and client are open, they can exchange messages normally by just typing the message on the terminal and pressing enter.

 Client commands:
+- connect to server:
+  - /connect
+- ping server:
+  - /ping
 - close connection and finish the program:
   - /quit or Ctrl + D

 Operating System:
 - Ubuntu 18.04 (Bionic Beaver)